 Part 2 Mind: Mental Faculties

-This is the web page for the Philosophy Part 2 course Mental Faculties given by Richard Holton at the University of Cambridge, Michaelmas term 2021.
+This is the web page for the Philosophy Part 2 course Mental Faculties given by Richard Holton at the University of Cambridge, Lent term 2025.
 This page will provide links to papers and other texts that may be useful and to pdf versions of the handouts.
 If you have suggestions or comments, please let me know by emailing me at rjh221@cam.ac.uk

 Lectures